Dem Senator Suggests Conservative Sites to Be Purged to Save the "Democracy"

 Mail Chimp has banned their email.
 The left is hitting at the infrastructure that funds the Alex Jones channel.

-THEN THEY CAME FOR THE LIBERATARIANS
+THEN THEY CAME FOR THE LIBERTARIANS

 Twitter is suspending Libertarians.
 They’re anti-war, so what’s the problem?
 They are also fairly liberal.